schwill2018/Data_Formatting/README.md

 # Data Exploration & Formatting

-This File details the stages of data Extraction, Transformation, and Loading of a random ‘csv file’
+This file details the stages of data Extraction, Transformation, and Loading of a random ‘csv file’